splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 kube-system    calico-node-zg4c4                          0/1     Init:0/3   0          23s
 ```

-You will need to download a few images and move them to the offline server.
+The pods are in `Pending`/`Init` state because they're trying to download images, what is impossible to do offline.
+In order to make them work you need to download all the images on a different server with an internet connection, pack it up and
+import to microk8s image registry on your offline server.

 Also, the addons we enable through `microk8s enable {addon}` needs some images to work.
 For example, `microk8s` version `3597` requires this images to work correctly: